 Amount of Education Required for Careers Related to Building/Property Maintenance

 Some careers associated with building/property maintenance require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to building/property maintenance have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||41.7%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||23.9%|

 |Some College Courses||18.6%|

 Online Building/Property Maintenance Programs

-In the 2019-2020 academic year, 118 schools offered some type of building/property maintenance program.
+In 2020-2021, 116 schools offered a building/property maintenance program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.